svallamsetti/asn-label-edi-validation/README.md

 To run validation automatically when files are uploaded to Amazon S3, deploy the function `asn_validator.lambda_handler.lambda_handler` as an AWS Lambda triggered by an S3 "Object Created" event.
-The event must include two records: one for the PDF (or image) label and one for the EDI file.
-The handler downloads the files, runs the validator and prints the JSON result to the logs which are viewable in CloudWatch.
+When invoked for a single uploaded object, the handler checks the bucket for a companion file with the same base name and an appropriate extension (label or EDI).
+Validation only runs once both files are present.
+The handler then downloads the files, runs the validator and prints the JSON result to the logs which are viewable in CloudWatch.